Sjögren's disease: Burden of illness

-Sjögren's disease is associated with a high burden of illness, and has been shown to markedly reduce quality of life (QoL), with a significant impact on ability to work resulting from increased rates of disability.
-The reduction in QoL is similar to that seen in other chronic conditions such as rheumatoid arthritis, lupus and fibromyalgia.
+Sjögren's disease is associated with a high burden of illness, and has been shown to markedly reduce quality of life (QoL), with a significant impact on the ability to work resulting from increased rates of disability.
+The reduction in QoL is similar to that seen in other chronic conditions such as rheumatoid arthritis, lupus, and fibromyalgia.

 Mortality

 Published studies on the survival of Sjögren's disease patients have been limited in various respects, perhaps owing to the relatively small sample sizes and the fact that secondary Sjögren's disease is associated with other autoimmune diseases.

-A 2010 study found a slight increase in mortality rates of Sjögren's patients in comparison with the remainder of the population.
+A 2010 study found a slight increase in mortality rates of Sjögren's patients compared with the remainder of the population.
 A 2016 study found that primary Sjögren's was not associated with an increase in all-cause mortality as compared with the general population, but that a subset of patients with extraglandular involvement, vasculitis, hypocomplementaemia, and cryoglobulinaemia may be at increased risk of mortality.
 A 2021 metaanalysis showed a 46% increase in mortality, with significantly greater mortality risk in patients with older age, male gender, vasculitis, interstitial lung disease, low complements, positive anti-La/SSB and cryoglobulinaemia.

 Among those without other autoimmune disorders, life expectancy is unchanged.